 Lacks control, resulting in many versions

-Requires an intensive understanding of tax/compliance in each jurisdiction
+Requires an extensive understanding of tax/compliance in each jurisdiction

-Pros & cons of using an equity plan administration provider
+Pros & cons of using an employee share plan provider

 Another way to administer your plan is to leverage an experienced and professional equity plan administration provider.